bitifet/SmarkForm/doc/index.md

 3. With a valid JSON string (e.g., `<div data-smark='{"type": "list", "name":
    "myList"}'>`).

-**Mandatory attributes:**
+**Mandatory properties:**

-The following attributes are mandatory:
+The following properties are mandatory:

-- The `type` attribute is always necessary to determine which component type controller should be used for rendering the component.
+- The `type` property is always necessary to determine which component type controller should be used for rendering the component.
 In many cases, it can be inferred based on the tag name or the presence of the `action` property, which forces the type to be "action".

-- The `name` attribute is required for all non-action components.
+- The `name` property is required for all non-action components.
    - If not explicitly provided, it can be inferred from the `name` property of the tag being enhanced.
 For example, `<input name="foo" data-smark>`.
    - If not provided and cannot be inferred, a randomly generated name will be used.

-**Other attributes:**
+**Other properties:**

 ...